It has long been my opinion that - eventually - we will have to pay for information on websites. No, I don't

 be found within a few seconds on the web.
 For free.

-This subject was brought back to me on two occasions today [the 16th of June 2008].
-The first was when I was I
+This subject was brought back to me today [the 16th of June 2008] when I

 heard a rumour that my university had decided that books in our library were not necessary as the students can

 find the information they need online.

 Arrrrrrgh.
 It's an annoyance of mine that information on the web is not edited or peer referenced - and so is